AntonFagerberg/rackla/README.md

 ## Full installation (clone example project)

 You can clone [this GitHub repository](https://github.com/AntonFagerberg/rackla) in order to get a complete working API gateway with runnable example end-points and tests.
-The cloned project includes all infrastructure needed to easily expose (run) your end-points or deploy your API gateway to a cloud service such as Heroku.
+The cloned project includes all "infrastructure" needed to easily expose (run) your end-points or deploy your API gateway to a cloud service such as Heroku.

 ### Starting the application
-The application will be started automatically when running `iex -S mix`.
+The application will be started automatically when running `iex -S mix` from the project root.
 You can also start it by running `mix server`.
-By default, it will start on port 4000, but you can change the port either from the file `config/config.exs` or by creating an environment variable named PORT.
+By default, it will start on port 4000, but you can change the port either from the file `config/config.exs` or by creating an environment variable named `PORT`.

 ### Deploy to Heroku
 The [Heroku Buildpack for Elixir](https://github.com/HashNuke/heroku-buildpack-elixir) works out of the box for Rackla when doing a full installation.